 During the semi-post-covid era, domestic airfares have dramatically increased.
-Up to 2/3 the cost of your mission trip wll go to an airline.
+Up to 2/3 the cost of your mission trip will go to an airline.
 It is important, therefore, to find the best deal you can.
 Let me offer a few suggestions.

 Scott's Plan for Getting the Best Airfare (not good plan for large groups over 15).

 2. Ok, now you have all the info above and clearance to spend money.
 Go to www.orbitz.com, type in your dates and check prices.
-Let's say they show a $650 r/t fare on United.
+Let's say they show a $750 r/t fare on United.
 I then go direct to the United Airlines web site.
 I prefer to buy from the airline direct rather from an agency like Orbitz or Expedia or Travelocity.
 Orbitz or Expedia are no problem if you don't have to make changes or cancel.
 But if you have to make changes or cancel, it is much easier to do business direct with the airline.
-One other hint here: It is best to call your credit card company before you purchase a bunch of tickets and let them know that you are about to spend a certain amount on a certain airline's tickets.

 Ok, what if you cannot find that price at the airline website?
 Then I get the exact flight numbers from the www.orbitz.com site - both coming and returning.
 For instance, maybe Orbitz is showing the $650 airfare as United from Houston to Denver flight 88 and then Denver to Anchorage Flight 99.
 On the return showing Anchorage to Denver flight 98, and denver to Houston flight 87.
 I go back to the airline website buy now I click "MultiCity instead of Round Trip."
 I manually put in each segment and flight number.
 This should pull up your desired fare.
 If you just can't make it work, go back and buy from Orbitz or Expedia.

-4. Now, you are ready to buy.
+6. Now, you are ready to buy.
 Remember this is a nonrefundable ticket so be prepared.
 Buy as many on your first booking as the site will allow.
 Preferable six to nine the first time.
 Why?
 Often, the airline computer shows you making a purchase and ups the price the next time you try to buy more tickets.
-The track your computer cookies.
+They track your computer cookies.
 You will notice that on the second batch of purchases, the price goes up dramatically.
 So get as many as you can the first purchase.
 Or also use a different computer to buy more tickets.

 However, here are some things to do if they jump the price when you try to make a second purchase of tickets.
 First, clear your cookies on your computer and try again.
 Second, try booking more tickets from a DIFFERENT computer.
 Thirdly, wait a few days and try again.
 Lastly, call the airline direct, give the agent the flight bookings and flight numbers and she may be able to get your the original price plus $25/ticket commission.